Types of Filtration / Industrial Vacuum Filters

 Several Nilfisk vacuum cleaners utilize the method of chemical filtration.
 Chemical filtration actually changes the physical characteristic of a gas or vapor.
 For example, Nilfisk mercury vacuums work on this type of filtration principle, adsorbing toxic mercury vapors and exhausting clean air into the environment.
 For more information on chemical filtration, and which Nilfisk vacuum cleaners utilize this method, contact your local Nilfisk Representative, or our Customer Service Department.

-A multi-stage, oversized, graduated filtration system is built into ALL Nilfisk and CFM vacuum cleaners.
+A multi-stage, oversized, graduated filtration system is built into ALL Nilfisk vacuum cleaners.
 This series of progressively finer filters capture increasingly smaller particles as the working air travels through the vacuum cleaner.